Codepath-Juan-Yousef-Chris/Group-Project/README.md

 - [ ] User can sign in, but should be able to see the event list even without signing in.
 - [ ] The current signed in user will be persisted across restarts.
 - [ ] User can use 3D touch to see an explanation of the different elements in the tab bar.
+- [ ] User can leave reviews about an event.
+- [ ] User can chat with other users in the same location (Geo-tagging)